mactul/powermake/documentation.md

 - If `force` is True, the command is run anyway.
-- If `force` is False, the command is only run if `outputfile` is up to date with its dependencies.
+- If `force` is False, the command is only run if `outputfile` is up-to-date with its dependencies.
 - If `force` is None (default), the value of `config.rebuild` is used.

 `**kwargs` is passed to `powermake.run`